The Hidden Costs of Education at Every Level

 The strategy for covering these extra expenses is different for college students than it is for younger kids.
 “It goes more from budgeting to more thoughtful savings as the kids get older,” Horack said.
 Find out more about these extra expenses ahead of time, factor them into your savings goals, and figure out where you can cut some costs — whether by making trade-offs or learning about strategies to help you save.

-“Having the conversation early opens up the opportunity to make even more choices, and choices are important in controlling their costs,” said Ashley Boucher, a spokesperson for education lender Sallie Mae, which sponsors the annual How America Pays for College study.
+“Having the conversation early opens up the opportunity to make even more choices, and choices are important in controlling their costs,” said Ashley Boucher, a former spokesperson for education lender Sallie Mae, which sponsors the annual How America Pays for College study.
 “A lot of these cost-saving techniques come from open discussions and starting to plan before you may think it’s necessary.”

 For example, you may be able to find lower-cost options for textbooks if you plan ahead.
 Many schools have textbook lists available for their classes several months in advance, giving you extra time to shop around online for a better deal, look for used copies, or decide whether to rent or buy the textbooks.
 “There are ways to lower those costs,” Boucher said.